-- f) If any of the FIA seals are damaged or removed from the relevant components within the power unit after they have been used for the first time those parts may not be used again unless they were removed under FIA supervision. - g) If a power unit or any of the six components within it are changed in accordance with Article 34.2 the power unit components which were replaced may not be used again during any future qualifying session or race with the exception of the last Event of the Championship. - Only power units which have been homologated by the FIA in accordance with Appendix 4 may be used at an Event during the 2014-2020 Championship seasons. - 28.6 For the purposes of this Article only, an Event will be deemed to comprise P3, the qualifying practice session and the race.

-a) Each driver may use no more than one gearbox for six consecutive Events in which his team competes.
+- f) If any of the FIA seals are damaged or removed from the relevant components within the power unit after they have been used for the first time those parts may not be used again unless they were removed under FIA supervision. - 28.5 Only power units which have been homologated by the FIA in accordance with Appendix 4 may be used at an Event during the 2014-2020 Championship seasons. - 28.6 For the purposes of this Article only, an Event will be deemed to comprise P3, the qualifying practice session and the race. - a) Each driver may use no more than one gearbox for six consecutive Events in which his team competes.
 Should a driver use a replacement gearbox he will drop five places on the starting grid at that Event and an additional five places each time a further gearbox is used.